gjportegies/Magento-APSB24-40-Security-Patches/README.md

 Unfortunately I did not have the time to validate the patches for each individual Magento 2 version.
 I just modified the official patch to be compatible with specific older versions that I needed.

+## Responsibility

+Use these files at your own risk.
+I can not take responsibility for any damage caused by using these patches.
+It is your own responsiblity to test and verify before using it.

 ## Contributing